VivekTomar03/Daily-Digest-App-Native/README.md

 2. **News Details Screen**
    - Detailed view of the selected news article.
    - Dynamic background image based on the article's content.
+   - Option to save and share the article.

+3. **Search Screen**
+   - Search for news articles by keywords.
+   - Filter results by date, category, and source.

+4. **Saved Articles Screen**
+   - View and manage your saved articles.

+5. **Profile Screen**
+   - Manage your user profile, preferences, and saved articles.

 ## API